mrkkrp/markkarpov.com/tutorial/th.md

 ```

 There are two instances of `Quasi` that are visible to users: `Q` and `IO`.
-The instance for `Q` is trivial and the instance of `IO` is simply very
+The instance for `Q` is trivial, and the instance for `IO` is simply very
-limited in functionality: from the numerous methods of `Quasi` it only
+limited in functionality: of the numerous methods of `Quasi`, it only supports
-supports four: `newName`, `runIO`, `reportError` and `reportWarning`,
+four—`newName`, `runIO`, `reportError`, and `reportWarning`—throwing an
-throwing exceptions when any other method is called.
-So `IO` can't be used
+exception when any other method is called.
+So `IO` can't be used to run any
-to run any non-trivial TH code, only for debugging purposes we have just
+non-trivial TH code, only for the debugging purposes we have just seen.
-seen.

-Such definition of `Q` suggests that the authors of TH wanted us to work in
+This definition of `Q` suggests that the authors of TH wanted us to work in a
-a concrete monad and at the same time they wanted to leave themselves an
+concrete monad and at the same time wanted to leave themselves the option of
-opportunity to define the instance of `Quasi` that actually does all the
+defining the instance of `Quasi` that actually does all the work somewhere
-work somewhere else (it's apparently not for us to see).
+else (it's apparently not for us to see).

 ## Names

 As we know, the same name can refer to different things depending on the
-context where it is used.
+context in which it is used.
 This is why working with names has its own
-subtleties we're going to discuss now.
+subtleties, which we're going to discuss now.

-When we generate or manipulate code, we work with two types of names:
+When we generate or manipulate code, we work with two types of name:

-* Names that mean something in the current context. *Current context* may be
+* Names that mean something in the current context.
+The *current context* may
-  the context of meta-program that generates code we're going to splice, or
+  be the context of the metaprogram that generates the code we're going to
-  it may be the context where we do splicing.
-In both cases we may want to
+  splice, or it may be the context where we do the splicing.
+In both cases we
-  just name a thing that is currently in scope and then do something with
+  may just want to name a thing that is currently in scope and then do
-  it.
+  something with it.

-* Names that do not correspond to anything in current context.
-For example,
+* Names that do not correspond to anything in the current context.
+For
-  if we generate a lambda expression, we may want to bind its arguments and
+  example, if we generate a lambda expression, we may want to bind its
-  for that we need such “new” names.
+  arguments, and for that we need such “new” names.

   This second group of names can be divided into two subgroups:

   * Names that can be captured.
-This means that that after we do splicing we
+This means that after we do the splicing we end
-    end up with generated code that contains *capturable* names that can be
+    up with generated code that contains *capturable* names that can actually
-    actually bound or used in the enclosing lexical context.
+    be bound or used in the enclosing lexical context.

   * Names that cannot be captured.

 First of all, there is the syntax for quoting names of functions and types
 (it's also enabled by the `TemplateHaskell` extension):

-* To quote a function name, add a single quote in the front of it: `id` →
+* To quote a function name, add a single quote in front of it: `id` → `'id`.
-  `'id`.

-* To quote a type, add two single quotes in the front of it: `MyRecord` →
+* To quote a type, add two single quotes in front of it: `MyRecord` →
   `''MyRecord`.
-The quoting convention follows from the fact that Haskell
+This quoting convention follows from the fact that Haskell has
-  has different name spaces for values and types, and so we must be able to
+  different namespaces for values and types, and so we must be able to quote a
-  quote a data constructor `'MyRecord` as well as type constructor
+  data constructor `'MyRecord` as well as a type constructor `''MyRecord`
-  `''MyRecord` without ambiguity.
+  without ambiguity.

 This method always produces names that refer to the thing that is currently
 in scope.
-We saw this in the example with `makeLenses :: Name -> Q [Dec]`
+We saw this in the example with `makeLenses :: Name -> Q [Dec]`,
-where we passed it the name of our record `''MyRecord`.
+where we passed it the name of our record, `''MyRecord`.
 Similarly, we saw it
 in the first definition of `myFunc`, in the AST for the infix expression
 involving the quoted `(+)` function: